LucianoXu/NQPV/README.md

 *Ying M. Floyd--hoare logic for quantum programs[J].
 ACM Transactions on Programming Languages and Systems (TOPLAS), 2012, 33(6): 1-49.*

 This assistant tool is an implementation of [not published yet], and please refer to this article for more detailed information.
-Briefly speaking, formal verification means to check whether particular properties hold for the given program, with the solid gurantee from mathematics.
+Briefly speaking, formal verification means to check whether particular properties hold for the given program, with the solid guarantee from mathematics.
 This tool, NQPV, mainly focuses on the partial correctness of quantum programs, which says that initial quantum states satisfying the precondition will also satisfy the postcondition when they terminate after the program computation.

 Here, the quantum programs in consideration consist of skip, abort, initialization, unitary transformation, if, while and nondeterministic choice.
 The conditions (or assertions) are represented by sets of proper Hermitian operators.
 These will be introduced in the following.

 This tool does not depend on any existing proof assistants, and there are several pros and cons due to this approach.
-NQPV will not be as expressive as other verfication tools that based on proof assistants, and can only deal with numerical operators.
-However, the proof hints from the user is the natural program code, and NQPV supports a high degree of automation.
+NQPV will not be as expressive as other verification tools that are based on proof assistants and can only deal with numerical operators.
+However, the proof hints from the user are the natural program code, and NQPV supports a high degree of automation.

 To work with this verifier, an individual folder is needed, which contains the quantum program and the operators used in the program.
-The verifier will check the program's grammar, verify the correctness property automatically.
+The verifier will check the program's grammar and verify the correctness property automatically.

 ## NQPV : Hello World

 Here is a hello-world example of NQPV.
 Create a new python script with the following content, and run the script **at the same folder**.
 In this example, the script creates a ".nqpv" file, indicating the verification description, which is later processed in the python script by the *verify* method.

-**Important Note:** we strongly recommand to run the python script at the same folder, meaning the current path of the command prompt is the same folder that the script is in.
+**Important Note:** we strongly recommend running the python script in the same folder, meaning the current path of the command prompt is the same folder that the script is in.
 This is mainly for the consideration of file operation, since the *open* method in Python operates according to the command prompt path.

 ```Python
 import nqpv